 Cadiz’s Jewish history in a nutshell

-Under Muslim rule, there were probably Jewish settlements in in Cadiz.
-Among those who were allocated properties in the area after its Reconquista in the 13th century, there was also a Jew, Samuel of Cadiz.
-The Jewish settlement grew as the island on which Cadiz was situated was linked with the mainland thanks to silt from the Guadalquivir River.
-Records of the inquisition's ruthless handling of cases from Cadiz in Seville in 1481 prove that there was a community of Conversos in the city at the end of the 15th century.
-When the Jews were expelled from Andalusia, Cadiz’s Jews moved to Castile.
-According to chronicler Bernáldez, in 1492, the year of the expulsion of the Jews from the entire Iberian Peninsula, 8,000 Jews left Cadiz mainly for North Africa.
+Under Muslim rule, there were probably Jewish settlements in Cadiz.
+Even after the city’s Reconquista in the 13th century, records prove the presence of a Jew, Samuel of Cadiz, who was allowed to settle down among others.
+Thanks to silt from the Guadalquivir River, Cadiz ceased to be an isolated peninsula and became connected to the mainland, thus facilitating commercial interactions and allowing the Jewish community to develop.
+Evidence of the presence of a community of Conversos in the city at the end of the 15th century were found in records of the inquisition.
+When the Jews were eventually expelled from Andalusia, Cadiz’s Jews moved to Castile.
+After1492, when the Catholic Monarchs promulgated the edict of expulsion of all Jews from Sefarad, 8,000 Jews left Cadiz and the majority went to North Africa.

-On our Cadiz Shore Excursion, we will explore the fascinating and tragic story of Cadiz’s and Andalusia’s Jewry in depth!
+On our Cadiz Shore Excursion, we will explore the fascinating and tragic story of Cadiz’s and Sefarad’s Jewry in depth!

-Our tour throughout the centuries of the history of Cadiz, a millenary city on the Atlantic Ocean, continues with the city’s baroque-neoclassic jewel, the beautiful yellow-domed Catedral Nueva.
+Our private Jewish tour throughout the centuries of the history of Cadiz, a millenary city on the Atlantic Ocean, will also include some general Cadiz highlights, such as, the city’s baroque-neoclassic jewel, the beautiful yellow-domed Catedral Nueva.
 Don’t miss a climb up the cathedral's (eastern) Torre del Reloj: the view on the ocean and the peninsula is absolutely breath-taking!

-You can delve deeper into the city and Cádiz Province’s culture and history at the Museum of Cádiz, whose collection span both Phoenician and Roman archaeological treasures and Spain’s finest art works from the 18th to early 20th centuries.
-Outside of the museum, the local art scene is waiting to be explored: with artists drawn from all over Spain for the quality of the local light, Cádiz has a lively art and cultural scene.
+You can delve deeper into the city and Cádiz Province’s culture and history at the Museum of Cádiz, whose collection includes both Phoenician and Roman archaeological treasures and Spain’s finest art works from the 18th to early 20th centuries.
+Outside of the museum, the local art scene is waiting to be explored: the quality of the local light attracts artists from all over Spain, making Cádiz’s art one of the most vibrant cultural scenes of the southern Spain.

 Time to chill out?
-Sunbathe and enjoy a dip in Cadiz’s Copacabana-like beaches, Playa de la Caleta and Playa de la Victoria; hop between its many chiringuitos (beach bars) as you laze your way along the sands into town.
+Sunbathe and enjoy a dip in Cadiz’s glamorous beaches, Playa de la Caleta and Playa de la Victoria; sip a cold drink in one of its many chiringuitos (beach bars), as you make your way back into town.

 Don’t leave the city without tasting Cadiz’s delicious seafood dishes!
 The best choice is probably “El Faro”, a very popular tapas bar among Gaditanos (Cadiz’s citizens).